persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 .. image:: /user_manual/graphical_interface/physical_model/FMIPhysicalModel2.png
     :align: center

-By default all the variables appear in the array and some filters allow to alter the currently listed variables.
+By default, all the variables appear in the array and some filters allow to modify the currently listed variables.

-The **Evaluate** runs the model once.
+The **Evaluate** button runs the model once.
-The output values are displayed in the *value* column.
+The output values are displayed in the **Value** column.

+.. _DifferentiationTab:

 2-5 Differentiation tab
 -----------------------